 We studied Ancient Times for history this past year, using the wonderful resources from Bright Ideas Press: Mystery of History, volume 1.
 One thing we added to it to make it an even more wonderful study was the Old Testament Lapbook from Homeschool in the Woods.

-I LOVE the Mystery of History and am really looking forward to studying volume 2 next year!
+I LOVE the Mystery of History books and am really looking forward to studying volume 2 next year!

 We study history together as a family, ages 3 through 11.
 Every afternoon while the baby (soon it will be babies) sleeps, I read a chapter aloud.
-I have some of the kids narrate back what we read about or we’ll orally go over the tests and quizzes that are included in the book.
-At the end of the year we added the main people and events to our timeline, which covers our upstairs hallway.
+I have some of the kids narrate back what we read about or we’ll orally go over the tests and quizzes included in the book.
+At the end of the year, we added the main people and events to our timeline, which covers our upstairs hallway.

 I like to have the older children do some written work as well.